cabo/sdftype-link/draft-bormann-asdf-sdftype-link.md

 discussing "writable" link relations).

 Not all links used in ecosystems are based on URIs.
-E.g., OMA has "object links", which are pairs of numbers (object/instance).
+E.g., OMA has "object links", which are basically pairs of numbers (object/instance).
 These ecosystem links may have some structure that should be modeled in the SDF model (e.g., where the object id part of a link always has to have a specific value).